 Company values: How you achieve a goal is as important as what you achieved.
 The Company Values assessment allows employees to reflect on how they contributed to the core company values and mission.
 This process keeps values top of mind for employees and guides the everyday decisions they make.

-Competency assessment- After competencies have been added via 'Competencies and Paths feature settings' or in a specific question template, competency assessment is a research-backed approach to gauge an individual’s skills and behaviors that drive performance.
+Competency assessment- After competencies have been added via 'Competencies and Paths feature settings' (in-app link) or in a specific question template, competency assessment is a research-backed approach to gauge an individual’s skills and behaviors that drive performance.
 It gives employees and managers the ability to objectively and more holistically measure performance over time, identify skills and perception gaps, and enhances transparency in the review process.
 In the 'Company's results tab' we have a dashboard that will display competency results and allow you to analyze your team or company's competency assessments.

 Wins & challenges: With standard reviews, managers either reflect on an employee’s most recent work (which provides an inaccurate picture of actual performance) or they are forced to sift through a mountain of notes and emails.
 Weekly 15Fives allow employees and managers to easily flag wins and challenges and view progress on key objectives and recognition.
 All of the information required to have an accurate picture of employee performance is now aggregated into one place that’s accessible when completing a Best-Self Review®.